orb15/orbs-bad-maps/README.md

 My only goal is to save you a bit of time or maybe provide a map that is good enough for your needs in a pinch.

-All content (underlying images, the FVTT scenes) in this module is not only free, it is released under the UNLICENSE, so you can do what you want with them, no attribution required.
+All content (underlying images, the FVTT scenes) in this module is not only free, it is released under the UNLICENSE, so you can do what you want with it, no attribution required.

 I am always developing a map or two.
 Check back often for updates.